-For shipments within the U.S., please include:
+For shipments within the United States, please include the following:

-- 1. A copy of the collector's federal bird banding permit - 2.
-A copy of the collector's state scientific collecting permit - A copy of the importer's USDA import permit (not required if samples were collected within the U.S.)
+- A copy of the collector's federal USFW Threaten and Endangered permit. - A copy of the collector's state scientific collecting permit. - A copy of the importer's USDA import permit (not required if samples were collected within the United States)

-For shipments outside of the U.S., please include:
+For shipments outside of the United States, please include the following:

-- 1. A copy of the importer's USDA import permit - 2.
-A copy of the importer's USFWS Migratory Bird Treaty Act import permit - 3.
-USFWS Form 3-177 (Declaration of importation or exportation of fish or wildlife) - 4.
-A copy of the collector's federal and provincial bird banding and scientific collecting permits, as necessary - 5.
-FedEx Declaration of Biological Shipments - 6.
-FedEx Commercial Invoice - 7.
-CITES export permit, if applicable - 8.
-A copy of the origin country's export permit, if applicable forms provided by BRI via email
+- A copy of the importer's USDA import permit

+- A copy of the importer's CDC permit.

+- USFWS Form 3-177 (Declaration of importation or exportation of fish or wildlife)

+- FedEx Declaration of Biological Shipments

+- FedEx Commercial Invoice

+- CITES export permit, if applicable

+- A copy of the origin country's export permit, if applicable

+Forms provided by BRI via email

-IMPORTANT: Shipments arriving in the United States may be denied entry, destroyed, or returned if they do not include the appropriate permits.
+Shipments arriving in the United States may be denied entry, destroyed, or returned if they do not include the appropriate permits.
 For further questions or clarifications, or if you are interested in collaborating, feel free to contact BRI via phone, email, or visit us at our website: